minhajuddin/blog.minhajuddin.com/source/_posts/many-to-many-relationships-in-ecto-and-phoenix-for-products-and-tags.md

 Note the following:
-  1. We added a `primary_key: false` declaration to the `table()` function call
+  1. We added a `primary_key: false` declaration to the `table()` function call to avoid creating a wasted `id` column.
-  2. We got rid of the `timestamps()` declaration
+  2. We got rid of the `timestamps()` declaration as we don't want to track `inserts` and `updates` on the joins.
+You might want to track inserts if you want to know when a product was tagged with a specific tag which makes things a little more complex, so, we'll avoid it for now.
   3. We added a `, primary_key: true` to the `:product_id` and `:tag_id` lines
      to make `[:product_id, :tag_id]` a composite primary key

-Now our database is set up nicely for our many to many relationship.
-Here is how your tables look in the database:
+Now our database is set up nicely for our many-to-many relationship.
+Here is how our tables look in the database:

 ```
 product_tags_demo_dev=# \d products